-New York state residents attending colleges in New York state can apply to receive a grant through the Tuition Assistance Program

-(TAP), which is administered by the New York State Higher Education Services Corporation (HESC).

-To be eligible, a student must be a resident of New York state and a U.S. citizen or permanent resident alien or refugee.
-He or she must have a high school diploma or GED, take at least 12 credits per semester, be in good academic standing, have no previous debt from a defaulted student loan and meet family income criteria.
+New York state residents attending colleges in New York State can apply to receive a grant through the Tuition Assistance Program (TAP), which is administered by the New York State Higher Education Services Corporation (HESC).
+To be eligible, a student must be a resident of New York State and a U.S. citizen or permanent resident alien or refugee.
+A student must have a high school diploma or GED, take at least 12 credits per semester/term, be in good academic standing, have no previous debt from a defaulted student loan and meet family income criteria.

-HESC does not count family income for students who are considered financially independent: those 35 or older; and those between the ages of 22 to 34 who have not lived with their parents, been claimed as a dependent or received \$750 yearly from their parents for three years.
-New York state scholarships are for up to four years of full-time study regardless of need and are won in the senior year of high school by competitive examination.
-Recipients must attend school in New York state and maintain their New York state residency.
+HESC does not consider family income for students who are considered financially independent: those 35 or older.
+Students between the ages of 22 to 34 who have not lived with their parents, been claimed as a dependent or received \$750 yearly from their parents for three years are considered independent by NYS standards..
+New York State scholarships are for up to four years of full-time study regardless of need and are won in the senior year of high school by competitive examination.
+Recipients must attend school in New York State and maintain their New York State residency.

-TAP Standards of Progress is used to determine each student's eligibility to receive his/her next TAP award.
+TAP Standards of Progress is used to determine each student's eligibility to receive their next TAP award.
 There is one difference from the school standards.
 Each semester TAP award is valued at six points and an academic year is valued at 12 points.
-The higher number of points the student has used, the larger the percentage of courses he/she will need to complete.
+The higher number of points the student has used, the larger the percentage of courses they will need to complete.
 Points are accumulated from all the schools from which the student received TAP.
 The maximum allowed for study at a two-year institution is 36 points.
 In the first year of study, each student must complete 50 percent of the courses attempted.
 The second year is a 75 percent completion rate; and the third year is 100 percent completion.